Simplified AI workload orchestration

 Learn more

-Why ML engineers dstack
+ML engineers dstack

 Andrew Spott

-ML Engineer at Stealth Startup
+ML Engineer @Stealth

-Thanks to @dstack, I get the convenience of having a personal Slurm cluster and using budget-friendly cloud GPUs, without paying the super-high premiums charged by the big three.
+Thanks to dstack, I get the convenience of having a personal Slurm cluster and using budget-friendly cloud GPUs, without paying the super-high premiums charged by the big three.

 Alvaro Bartolome

-ML Engineer at Argilla
+ML Engineer @Argilla

-With @dstack it's incredibly easy to define a configuration within a repository and run it without worrying about GPU availability.
+With dstack it's incredibly easy to define a configuration within a repository and run it without worrying about GPU availability.
 It lets you focus on data and your research.

 Park Chansung

-ML Researcher at ETRI
+ML Researcher @ETRI

-Thanks to @dstack, I can effortlessly access the top GPU options across different clouds, saving me time and money while pushing my AI work forward.
+Thanks to dstack, I can effortlessly access the top GPU options across different clouds, saving me time and money while pushing my AI work forward.

 Eckart Burgwedel

-With @dstack, running LLMs on a cloud GPU is as easy as running a local Docker container.
+With dstack, running LLMs on a cloud GPU is as easy as running a local Docker container.
 It combines the ease of Docker with the auto-scaling capabilities of K8S.

 Peter Hill

-Co-Founder at CUDO Compute
+Co-Founder @CUDO Compute

-@dstack simplifies infrastructure provisioning and AI development.
-If your team is on the lookout for an AI platform, I wholeheartedly recommend @dstack.
+dstack simplifies infrastructure provisioning and AI development.
+If your team is on the lookout for an AI platform, I wholeheartedly recommend dstack.

-Get started in a minute
+Get started in under a minute

 Open-source